-A simple and effective way to preheat thick heavy steel objects to reduce weld failures
+A simple and effective way to preheat and post-heat metal objects to reduce joint failures

 A preheating application BriskHeat assisted with was a submarine manufacturer welding large steel beams to reinforce a nuclear reactor chamber within a nuclear submarine.
 The steel beams were 6 in thick x 12 in wide x 120 in long (152 mm thick x 305 mm wide x 3048 mm long).
 Preheating to 360°F (182°C) before joining was critical to prepare the surface, and post-heating to ensure a slow enough cooling rate to avoid failure was also required.
 Preheat temperatures can vary from metal to metal depending on carbon/alloy content and thickness but are generally 175°F to 500°F (79°C to 260°C).
 To be truly effective, preheating and post-heating must be uniform across the entire joining area.
 Depending upon the size and shape of the materials being joined, hours of manpower and large amounts of fuel could be wasted using other heating methods such as torching or steaming.
 Hotspots and uneven heating are likely to occur when preheating in these manners.
 Additionally, torching or steaming greatly increases the risk of technicians sustaining burns.